sofia4cities/sofia4cities/docs/how-to-execute-docker/README.md

 #### <a name="loaddata"></a>Step 5: Loading tables and data in configdb and realtimedb

-Once the containers of the persistence layer have been activated it is necessary to create tables (configdb) and collections (realtimedb) and close them with data, for that in the config / init directory we execute mvn spring-boot: execute
+Once the containers of the persistence layer have been activated it is necessary to create tables (configdb) and collections (realtimedb) and close them with data, for that in the **config/init** directory we execute mvn spring-boot: execute

 ![](loaddata.png)